86Box/docs/settings/input.rst

 * Generic **joysticks**, **gamepads**, **flight yokes** and a **steering wheel**, all with a variable number of buttons and analog axes (two axes make one analog stick).
 * **CH Flightstick Pro:** flight controller with four buttons, three or four axes and a POV hat.
 * **Microsoft SideWinder Pad:** up to four gamepads, each with 10 buttons and a directional pad.
-Not compatible with standard game port joysticks; requires a driver in the emulated machine.
+Not compatible with standard game port joysticks; requires a driver in the emulated operating system.
 * **Thrustmaster Flight Control System:** flight controller with four buttons, two or three axes and a POV hat.

 .. note:: A **generic game port card** is emulated if the machine has no game ports (either built-in or as part of a sound card) to accomodate the selected controller.
 This generic card uses the default I/O ports 200-207h, configurable through ISA Plug and Play, except on IBM PCjr and PS/1 machines where it uses port 201h only with no Plug and Play capability.